kuzzleio/sdk-javascript/doc/6/core-classes/search-result/next/index.md

 Because this method does not freeze the search results between two calls, there can be missing or duplicated documents between two result pages.

-This method efficiently mitigates the costs of scroll searches, but returns less consistent results: it's a middle-ground, ideal for real-time search requests.
+This method efficiently mitigates the costs of scroll searches, but returns less consistent results: it's a middle ground, ideal for real-time search requests.

 ### Strategy: from / size